alishdipani/alishdipani.github.io/_pages/about.md

 <!--- My resume can be viewed and downloaded from this [[Link]](https://drive.google.com/file/d/1n93N_m47miXbX5KnYSLxW8JbxBOlPnlo/view?usp=sharing). --->

-My CV can be viewed and downloaded from this [[Link]](https://drive.google.com/file/d/1qSLwNRHp0uGyrPDYPRteDlYZpPczjw-d/view?usp=sharing) (Updated February 2021).
+My CV can be viewed and downloaded from this [[Link]](https://drive.google.com/file/d/1qSLwNRHp0uGyrPDYPRteDlYZpPczjw-d/view?usp=sharing) (Updated May 2021).

 Feel free to get in touch for collaborating or for a chat!